negyio/negyio/docs/roadmap.md

 ## And more!

 Negy is continuously improving in response to user feedback.
-Negy is continuously improving in response to user feedback; Negy aims to create a world where people all over the world don't have to worry about their privacy.
+Negy is continuously improving in response to user feedback.
+Negy aims to create a world where people all over the world don't have to worry about their privacy.